-12. FINANCE PLAN - YEAR 1 2014-15
+12. Finance Plan ~ Year 1 2014/15

-The planned City Deal expenditure, and anticipated funding available for this expenditure, is shown below.
-The first two pie charts show a summary of the total expenditure and resources (funding) in 2014/15.
-Tables 16 and 17 show a breakdown of this expenditure and resource by quarter and give a greater amount of detail of the City Deal programmes and resources in 2014/15.
+The planned City Deal expenditure, and anticipated funding available for this expenditure, is shown overleaf.

+The two pie charts show summaries of the total expenditure and resources (funding) in 2014/15.
+Tables 15 and 16 show a breakdown of expenditure and resources..

-The A582 South Ribble Western Distributor/ B5253 Flensburg Way, and Broughton congestion and motorway improvements, form the greatest proportions of City Deal works and expenditure in 2014/15.
+The A582 South Ribble Western Distributor/ B5253

+Flensburg Way, and Broughton congestion and motorway improvements, form the greatest proportions of City Deal works and expenditure in 2014/15.
 This expenditure is forecast to occur evenly during 2014/15.
 These works are to be carried out by the County Council's direct works organisation.
-The City Deal Project Board and LCC will have a great deal of control over the timing of infrastructure works, and detailed costing exercises of these works has been undertaken, therefore there is a high level of certainty that the expenditure will take place as forecast below.
+The City Deal Project Board and LCC will have a great deal of control over the timing of infrastructure works, and detailed costing exercises of these works has been undertaken, therefore there is a high level of certainty that the expenditure will take place as forecast in the following Table.